henrikac/christmas/README.md

 # Christmas

-Fun shell script that displays the number of days until Christmas.
+Fun shell script that displays the number of days until Christmas (December 25).

 ## Install